CamiWilliams/LevelUpRiddles-Workshop/Step 0 - Initialize Riddle Game/README.md

 - Create an Amazon Developer account.
 - Create and configure a new skill using the Alexa Skills Kit and AWS Lambda
-- Create and configure Intents and Sample Utterances
+- Create and configure Intents, Sample Utterances, and Slots
 - Test a skill using Lambda and an Echo device.

 ## Prerequisites